Science Illustration at Evergreen

 In 2016 and 2017 I taught workshops and semester-long courses at the Evergreen State College in Olympia, Washington.
 Students there craft their own majors, and many are savvy in both the arts and the sciences.
 The course touched on the history of the practice and introduced methods and materials for making portfolio-ready work.
 We drew specimens from the campus natural history collections and living things from outdoors.

-One workshop I gave was for Lalita Calabria's lichen biology class.
-Students were already learning about Pacific Northwest lichen anatomy, diversity, etc. I guided them through translating lichens' complex forms into simplified, characteristic shapes and textures.
+Students in a lichen biology class were learning about lichen diversity and morphology.
+I guided them through translating lichens' complex, gnarly forms into simplified, characteristic shapes and textures.

 the inky underground